Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Driver Adaptation and Handover Mechanisms

 \subsubsection{Communication with other Road Users}

 Although in-vehicle user interaction is typically the focus of attention, handover situations are critically influenced by events that occur in the outside world.
 In these instances, information is conveyed from the environment to the driver or vehicle operator, particularly when other vehicles are present on the road.
-Utilizing external human-machine interface (eHMI) in other vehicles could facilitate the efficient communication of information regarding status or intent to vulnerable road users.
-These interfaces may be located within a vehicle, or in the surrounding infrastructure, enabling them to communicate with other vehicles continuously.
-Infrastructure-embedded eHMI were found to positively affect lower arousal and earlier slowing down of the vehicle and providing the driver ample time to take manual control if necessary \cite{lingam2022ehmi}.
-These eHMI systems were found to equally contribute to the crossing decision of the participants compared to that located in the vehicle.
-Two significant components that contribute to the effectiveness of this approach are the separation of information and its intended recipient and the non-distracting easy cognitive processing of the information.
-These two factors, if not properly addressed, may create cognitive overload and confusion among older adults or individuals with lower cognitive abilities taking control of the vehicle, and thus further research is still required.
+Utilizing eHMI in other vehicles could facilitate the efficient communication of information regarding status or intent to vulnerable road users.
+These interfaces may be located within a vehicle or in the surrounding infrastructure, enabling them to communicate with other vehicles continuously.
+Infrastructure-embedded eHMI positively affected lower arousal and earlier slowing down of the vehicle and provided the driver ample time to take manual control if necessary \cite{lingam2022ehmi}.
+These eHMI systems contributed equally to the participants' crossing decision compared to that in the vehicle.
+Two significant components that contribute to the effectiveness of this approach are the separation of information and its intended recipient and the non-distracting, easy cognitive processing of the information.
+If not properly addressed, these two factors may create cognitive overload and confusion among older adults or individuals with lower cognitive abilities taking control of the vehicle.
+Thus, further research is still required.